BChow5/Assignment1/README.md

 2. Select **Backups & Snapshots**
 3. Select **Custom Images**
 4. Click the blue **Upload Image** button.
-5. Upload the Arch Linux image in the provided Assets folder
+5. Upload the Arch Linux image

 #### NOTE: After clicking upload, a new settings box will open and you will need to select the following settings